 At the center of the program is the conviction that the Christian faith is relevant to all of life.
 Our professors draw from the best of George Fox’s Quaker and evangelical heritage.
 Their research includes extensive study and writing on Jesus and the Gospels, biblical interpretation, wisdom literature, the spirituality of the Psalms, the Old Testament and the ancient languages of the Bible.

-Request information about the biblical studies major at George Fox University or apply now to begin your education at Oregon's Christian university, ranked as one of the top Christian colleges in the nation by Forbes.
+Request more information about the biblical studies major at George Fox University or schedule a visit to begin your education at Oregon's Christian university, ranked as one of the top Christian colleges in the nation by Forbes.

 Our graduates serve the church in many ways, ranging from teaching and pastoral roles to youth and camping ministries.
 Graduates of our program have reported a near 100 percent rate of finding opportunities for Christian ministry or gaining admission to the seminary/graduate school of their choice.